lincolnharmer/EnergyPlusSQL/README.md

 Open the program in a browser for best performance.

-TODO: Add support for IP units, other chart types
+TODO: Add support for IP units, other chart types, other output data besides metered end-use data.